 Fear of failure is a double-edged emotion if there is such a thing.
 Fear real or imagined puts us into a flight or fight mode resulting in us functioning on adrenaline.

 When fear sits alongside our concern that we might fail, it can act as a brake on our lives.
-It can prevent us trying new things or stop us doing things we want to do because we are scared and focus on the worst case scenario.
+It can prevent us from trying new things or stop us from doing things we want to do because we are scared and focus on the worst-case scenario.

 Fear of failure and children

 Children are faced with far more new things to learn and experience in early life than adults, from learning to talk, walk or read.
 In fact, life for most of us means tackling new things, so having the constant anxiety of a fear of failure can become very limiting.

 Over time as children become older and more self-aware, they often end up comparing and competing with others, instead of focusing on their own achievements they fret they may fail.

 When children start to worry about failing, it is probably because they believe they are not as good at something as someone else.
 And actually although that may well be the case that does not make anyone a failure.
 It just means that this is something that is not one of their strengths.
 Or maybe their fear of failure is standing in the way of them achieving their best.

 False evidence appearing real =FEAR

 Their fear of failure is very much about their own false evidence and expectations of themselves and maybe others around them.
 In the creed for life Desiderata there is a great line which states “If you compare yourself with others, you may become vain or bitter, for always there will be greater or lesser persons than yourself”.

 Accepting these words is a very powerful way to deal with unhealthy competition and comparisons.
 The only person you need to compare or compete with really is yourself.
 Learn from others yes, compare and compete no.